 Pros

-Protects you from tax liens.
-A mortgage escrow account reduces the risk you’ll become delinquent on your property taxes, since the bills are automatically paid.
+• Protects you from tax liens.
+A mortgage escrow account reduces the risk you’ll become delinquent on your property taxes, since your lender or servicer pays the bills on your behalf.

 Cons

-Interest isn’t typically earned on mortgage escrow accounts.
+• Interest isn’t typically earned on mortgage escrow accounts.
 You may be better off putting your money into short-term deposit accounts.
-Loan servicers typically aren’t required to pay interest on your funds, unless your state’s laws require it.
+Loan servicers usually aren’t required to pay interest on your funds, unless your state’s laws require it.

 Frequently asked questions